Yukurotei/KariviewLib/README.md

 ],
 ```

-All elements will be rendered in natural (alphabetical) order.
+All elements will be rendered in natural (alphabetical and numerical) order.

 Sounds are **not** defined here.